Michele De Palma

 Michele 'Miki' De Palma (born 1973, Italy) is an Italian biologist and a professor at EPFL (École Polytechnique Fédérale de Lausanne).
 He is known for his work on the role of macrophages in cancer progression and the discovery of Tie2-expressing angiogenic monocytes.

 Career

 De Palma obtained a master's degree in biology from the University of Turin in 1999 after defending his thesis on the cytostatic effects of type-I interferons on cancer cells.
-He then obtained a PhD in 2004 in the laboratory of Luigi Naldini, where he studied the effet of bone marrow-derived cells on tumor angiogenesis, and performed post-doctoral work at the Telethon Institute for Gene Therapy in Milan, further dissecting the role of macrophages and their potential use as a target for gene therapy in the treatment of cancer.
+He then obtained a PhD in 2004 in the laboratory of Luigi Naldini, where he studied the effect of bone marrow-derived cells on tumor angiogenesis, and performed postdoctoral work at the Telethon Institute for Gene Therapy in Milan, further dissecting the role of macrophages and their potential use as a target for gene therapy in the treatment of cancer.

 De Palma was appointed group leader at the San Raffaele Scientific Institute in 2008.
-In 2012, he was named tenure-track assistant Professor at EPFL, where he was promoted to associate Professor in 2018.
+In 2012, he was named tenure-track assistant professor at EPFL, where he was promoted to associate professor in 2018.